dod-iac/terraform-module-template/README.md

 pre-commit install --install-hooks
 ```

-If using `tfenv`, then add a `.terraform-version` to the project root dir, with the correct version.

 If using `direnv`, add a `.envrc.local` that sets the default AWS region, e.g., `export AWS_DEFAULT_REGION=us-west-2`.

+If using `tfenv`, then add a `.terraform-version` to the project root dir, with the version you would like to use.

 ## Requirements